-- The second is to drive over the scenic pass, reaching a summit of 496m (1,627 feet).
+- The second is to drive over the scenic pass, reaching a summit of 496m (1,627 feet) of elevation.
 The best views of all options.

 - And the third is to drive directly straight underneath the pass, through the longest tunnel in South East Asia at 3.9 miles.
 It was built in 2005 to alleviate heavy road traffic and accidents on the snaking summit roads.

 Why Travel From Hue To Hoi An By Motorbike?